 To prevent this error happening, in the testing phase, please use our demo application on the Dashboard and use images generated by your camera.

-Of course, ANPR Cloud will notify you when you have reached 80% of your pre-purchased credit package and so you have the opportunity to decide whether to purchase a larger package or not.
-We’ll also let you know when you’ve reached the maximum limit for your credit package.
-Of course, we do not stop the service, but continue to provide it at a flat rate.
+ANPR Cloud will notify you when you have reached 80% of your pre-purchased credit package.
+You have the option to purchase a larger package.
+Once you reached the limit of your credit package, we do not stop the service, but continue to provide it at a flat rate.

 The service is based on the request to response structure, i.e. we call the service with http post, the input data is wrapped in JSON data format and ANPR Cloud sends a response.
 Upon successful processing (HTTP 200) the response is packaged in JSON data format, upon unsuccessful processing, it sends a HTTP error status that must be handled by the client-side implementation.

 You can find the http status codes on the DevPortal how-to-use subpage by clicking on ANPR Cloud API field:

 - Input Image issues: HTTP 400, 413 error messages.
 In this case, please check the input image guide and correct the camera settings or the image preselection module in your application.

 - API key issues: HTTP 401, 403 In this case, check the DevPortal’s how-to-use subpage for a valid API key per user and update your application.